Categories

 Prepped examples of shielded and unshielded cable

-Shielded and unshielded multiconductor cables are implemented in applications that require multiple conductors.
-They are utilized as conductors in new wire installations and as replacement cables when performing maintenance.
+Shielded and unshielded multi-conductor cables are implemented in applications that require multiple conductors, often where protection from electromagnetic interference (EMI) is required.
+They are utilized in new wire installations and as replacement cables when performing maintenance.
 How do you know if it's time to replace them?
-The biggest indicator that it is time to replace your multiconductor cables would be external damage.
+The biggest indicator that it is time to replace your multi-conductor cables would be external damage.
 Is the insulation faded, chipped, or burnt?
 Is there cracked insulation?
-If so, it is time to install a new multiconductor cable.
+If so, it is time to install a new multi-conductor cable.
 All you need is the proper tools as well as the proper terminals and connectors.

-Shielded multiconductor cable is ideal for situations where electromagnetic interference is an issue.
-They are built to nullify EMI and transmit your signal unimpeded.
+Shielded multi-conductor cable is ideal for situations where electromagnetic interference (EMI) is an issue.
+They are built to protect against EMI and transmit signals unimpeded.
 They are a solid choice where a durable, yet flexible cable is needed to handle a tough environment.
-Not all shielded cables are flexible which is no benefit when you need to run that cable through trays or across a facility where there are turns and bends.
-So, you would use Pacer shielded multiconductor cable in situations that call for durability, flexibility, and resistance to electromagnetic interference.
+Pacer's shielded multi-conductor cables are flexible, which is extremely beneficial for applications where cables are run through trays or across facilities where there are turns, bends, and exposure to vibration.
+So, you would use Pacer shielded multi-conductor cable in situations that call for durability, flexibility, longevity, and resistance to electromagnetic interference (EMI).

 "They are a solid choice for industrial or electronic facilities where a durable, yet flexible cable is needed to handle a tough environment."

-Unshielded multiconductor cables are ideal for use in environments that require a cable to be tough and flexible while carrying multiple conductors in a protective jacket.
+Unshielded multi-conductor cables are ideal for use in applications that require a cable to be tough and flexible while carrying multiple conductors in a protective jacket.
 Remember, these cables do not offer the electromagnetic interference protection that you get with the shielded cables, but not every situation calls for those.
-Whether you’re looking for multiconductor cables for use in a factory, industrial setting, or a boat, these cables are a solid choice for the level of toughness they offer.
+Whether you’re looking for multi-conductor cables for use in a factory, industrial setting, or a boat, these cables are a solid choice for the level of longevity they offer.
 If they are tough enough for industrial settings, then you know they can easily handle marine applications.

 What gauges are available?

-Pacer carries both shielded and unshielded multiconductor cables in a range of gauge sizes to handle a variety of tasks.
-Currently, we offer both styles in 14-gauge, 16-gauge, 18-gauge, 20-gauge, and 22-gauge sizes as they are the most commonly requested.
+Pacer carries both shielded multi-conductor cables and unshielded multi-conductor cables in a range of gauge sizes to handle a variety of applications.
+Currently, we offer both styles in 14-gauge, 16-gauge, 18-gauge, 20-gauge, and 22-gauge sizes as they are the most commonly required for marine use.
 Looking for another size that isn’t listed here?
-Contact a Pacer expert today and see what else we have to offer.
+Contact a Pacer expert today and see what other solutions we have to offer.

 14 AWG